unnoun9/fyp-tp/Notes/Getting to know Lean.md

 means: call `String.append` with `"Hello, "` and `"Lean!"`

-but this:
+But this:

 ```lean
 String.append "great" (String.append "oak" "tree")
 ```

 means: run `String.append "oak" "tree"` first → result is `"oaktree"`
-then use it as second argument: `String.append "great" "oaktree"` → `"greatoaktree"`
+then use it as the second argument: `String.append "great" "oaktree"` → `"greatoaktree"`

-parentheses are only needed when passing the *result of a function* as an argument
+Parentheses are only needed when passing the *result of a function* as an argument.

-this fails:
+This fails:

 ```lean
 String.append "Hello" String.append "world"
 ```

-because lean reads it like:
+because Lean reads it like:
 → first argument: `"Hello"`
 → second argument: `String.append` (which is not a string)
-→ third thing: `"world"` , extra
+→ third thing: `"world"`, extra

-so to fix it, wrap the inner call in `()`:
+So to fix it, wrap the inner call in `()`:

 ```lean
 String.append "Hello" (String.append " " "world")
 ```

-now:
+Now:
 → second argument becomes `" world"`
 → result: `"Hello world"`

 **Code:**
 ```lean